tkirda/modal-box/README.md

 		* `openDuration`: jQuery openEffect duration.
 A string or number determining how long the animation will run.
 Default value: `100`.
 		* `closeEffect`: jQuery effect method used to close modal.
 Default value: `fadeOut`.
 		* `closeDuration`: jQuery closeEffect duration.
 A string or number determining how long the animation will run.
 Default value: `100`.
+		* `autofocus`: indicates whether to focus first input field if any.
+Default value: `true`.

 ## Usage